 16. Boost Site Speed

-If your site is slow, then customers will leave.
+If your site is slow, customers will leave.

 The shopping cart is one of the most critical places to boost site speed.
 Site speed and conversions are tightly correlated.
 Faster websites are just plain better.

-Take whatever steps are necessary to make customers feel secure.
+SSL certificates make customers feel secure.
 In today’s web, SSL is considered a standard part of good design and development.
-If your site, and especially your checkout process is lacking in security measures, you’ll scare some customers away.
+(It’s also good for your Google ranking!)
+If your site, and especially your checkout process lacks security measures, you’ll scare some customers away.

 Another way of enhancing the trustworthiness of your website is by adding contact information.
 Many online businesses display their NAP (name, address, phone number) in the site footer.
 This is merely one more way of giving your customers the assurance that you are a legitimate and reliable business.